gquintanaorti/kernel_regression_of_3d_shapes/README.md

 * Directory `Data`:
   It contains some datasets employed in the paper.
-  It includes the `house1` dataset employed in the simulation study.
+  It includes two dataset of houses employed in the simulation study:
+  Dataset of houses with an error of 0.01, and dataset of houses with an error of 0.05.
   Besides, it includes a basic sample dataset called `tetras1`.

 Two variants of the main code to compute the kernel regression